Perezscode/qr-code-component-main/README.md

 Overview

-this was made with the only purpose of learning and practicing my skills
+this repository was made with the only purpose of learning and practicing.

 QR code component solution Used